 The TSA agent made a joke about lonely passengers, suggesting that while it is common to see the pat-downs as an inconvenient or irritating invasion of privacy, this can actually make the day brighter for certain passengers who lead isolated lives.

 The assumption of bad news

-It seems kind of sad when someone assumes that, if they’re being called in, then it’s probably bad news.
+It seems kind of sad when someone assumes that if they’re being called in, it’s probably bad news.
 Thankfully, that wasn’t the case at all, and things ended up going pretty well in the end.
 They even got a promotion!

 Here we go again